jasonraynorris/DEVASC_200-901_STUDY/OneZero_One_Eight/one_two/README.md

 # DEVASC_200-901_STUDY, Developed using Python3.7
 1.2 Describe parsing of common data format (XML, JSON, and YAML) to Python data structures

+I will be covering the same data using different formats.

 # XML: eXtensible Markup Language

 The follow image represents the common hierarchical structure of XML.
 When using XML parsers, common variables and functions might include terms such as root,element,parent,child, and subchild.